hyper-space-io/Hyperspace-terraform-module/README.md

 # Important Notes

 ### Terraform Cloud Token Setup
-To enable communication between the infrastructure module and the application module via the Terraform Cloud Agent, you need to configure a Terraform Cloud API token:
+To enable the creation of workspaces, agent pools, and agent tokens via the Terraform Enterprise provider, you need to configure a Terraform Cloud API token:

 1. Generate a Terraform Cloud API token:
    - Log in to your Terraform Cloud account